mikro-orm/mikro-orm/docs/docs/configuration.md

 MikroORM.init({
   discovery: {
     warnWhenNoEntities: false, // by default, discovery throws when no entity is processed
-    requireEntitiesArray: true, // force usage of `entities` instead of `entitiesDirs`
+    requireEntitiesArray: true, // force usage of class refrences in `entities` instead of paths
     alwaysAnalyseProperties: false, // do not analyse properties when not needed (with ts-morph) },
 });